 Freelancing can take over your life.
 You can easily spend every waking moment, hunched over your desk trying to make ends meet while dealing with over-demanding clients who place unrealistic deadlines on you.
-This is certainly the case when you first start out – but you'd be surprised just how many veteran business owners are still dealing with these common issues.
-Enough!

 Start each day a little earlier